gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 `CustomizedAuthorFragment__allPosts` in the `Post` document (and fields from `remoteIdFields` list have been added in its place).

-Also, note the toolkit automatically adds field aliases for reserved gatsby fields (`id`, `internal`, `parent`, `children` and [`__typename` meta field][10])
+Also, note the toolkit automatically adds field aliases for reserved Gatsby fields (`id`, `internal`, `parent`, `children` and [`__typename` meta field][10])

 **Why?** This way we achieve data normalization in Gatsby.
 All the data belonging